Futurability. The age of impotence and the horizon of possibility

-Since Franco Berardi was a part of the anarchist society in Bologna’s Radio Alice in the 1960’s, he has worked tirelessly to understand the relationship between working life, culture and capitalism.
-Especially when it comes to the various expression of the liberal impulses that characterised the cultural revolutions in Italy.
-When the anarchist movement was thrown down with unprecedented power, it only strengthened the impression that the enemy was indeed real, and that the anarchists were part of a battle against a society that was truly oppressive.
+Since Franco Berardi was a part of the anarchist society in Bologna’s Radio Alice in the 1960’s, he has worked tirelessly to understand the relationship between working life, culture and capitalism – searching for new outlets for those liberating impulses that were expressed in the cultural revolutions of Italiy.
+When the anarchist movement was thrown down with brute force, it only reinforced the impression that the enemy was indeed real, and that the anarchists were part of a battle against a society that was truly oppressive.

 A state of powerlessness

-Berardi has followed various activist movements up until recently, and has ended up characterising the current situation as «impotent».
+Berardi has followed various activist movements up until the resigned demise of the Occupy movement, he ends up in a time that he describes as impotent.
 The reference to the male, bodily and sexual is more than a metaphor: At the centre of the frustrated situation of the West, stands the white, male worker – it is exactly this segment of the society that is entrenched into new reactionary movements.
-The root of impotence – or a depressive state of powerlessness – is oppression, not exercised through violence, but rather through the almost invisible forms of fraud, extortion and theft of late capitalists.
+The root of impotence – or a depressive state of powerlessness – is oppression, not exercised through violence, but rather through the almost invisible forms of fraud, extortion and theft of late capitalism.
 The fact that we do not notice how society empowers us is, according to Berardi, both the condition and the effect of the modus operandi of capitalism.
 Precisely because we let ourselves be convinced that there is no alternative to the forms of life we are being …

 Dear reader.
 You have already read a free review/view article today (but all industry news is free), so please come back tomorrow or login if you are a subscriber?
 For 9 euro, you will get full access to around 2000 articles, all our e-magazines – and receive the coming printed magazines.